The Hollywood sports movie and science fiction collide, in this corn-fest of well-worn movie tropes, with surprisingly pleasant results.

-Real Steel is a 2011 American science fiction sports action film starring Hugh Jackman, Evangeline Lily and Dakota Goyo, co-produced and directed by Shawn Levy for DreamWorks Pictures.
-The film is based on the short story “Steel”, written by Richard Matheson, which was originally published in the May 1956 edition of The Magazine of Fantasy & Science Fiction, and later adapted into a 1963 Twilight Zone episode, which some fans may remember, that featured Lee Marvin.
+Real Steel is a 2011 American science fiction, sports film starring Hugh Jackman, Evangeline Lily, and Dakota Goyo, co-produced and directed by Shawn Levy for DreamWorks Pictures.
+The film is an adaptation of the short story “Steel,” written by Richard Matheson, initially published in the May 1956 edition of The Magazine of Fantasy & Science Fiction, and later adapted into a 1963 Twilight Zone episode, which some fans may remember, that featured Lee Marvin.

-Another colossus of movie cliches is the story of a down on his luck guy (re: underdog) who is suddenly reconnected with his past, through a long lost family member, who wants nothing to do with him, until something comes along that suddenly acts as a catalyst that causes them to bond, and rekindle the familial love that was lost.
+Another titan of movie cliches is the story of a down on his luck guy (re underdog) whose past finally catches up with him through a long lost family member.
+The relationship starts out rocky, in fact, they want nothing to do with each other, until something comes along that suddenly acts as a catalyst that causes them to bond, and rekindles the lost familial love.

-Hugh Jackman, as Charlie Kenton, a former boxer that almost made it to being champ is a big part of what makes this film work as well it does, and Evangeline Lily does her part as the tough, pragmatic woman in his life that despite herself falls for Jackman’s compulsive gambler, loser of a man, character.
+Hugh Jackman, as Charlie Kenton, the chief protagonist, a former boxer that almost made it to being champ is a big part of what makes this film work as well it does.
+Evangeline Lily makes an enjoyable contribution to the movie in her role as the tough, (but kind-hearted) pragmatic woman in his life that despite herself falls for Jackman’s compulsive gambler, loser of a man, character.
 She see’s something in him, and just like girls everywhere, thinks he’s a project she can rebuild and repair.

 Anyway, this film telegraphs the happy ending it has in store for its conclusion long before the bell for the first round rings, but the thing is, the story it tells is an enjoyable journey anyway.
 As required, Charlie is his own worst enemy.
-The film’s other characters, and the robot fighters it features are also a big part of what makes this film enjoyable.
+The film’s other characters and the robot fighters it features are also a big part of what makes this movie enjoyable.

 Kevin Durand as Ricky the villainous antagonist in the film is at his intimidating, and unsavory best, in this role as the sadistic, asshole ex-boxer, who once defeated Charlie in the ring, and whose character serves as a device to remind Charlie of his past and how he was always a loser.
-This is the sort of role Durand excels at.
+Durand plays an evil unlikable jerk and excels in the role.

 Charlie owes him money for a bet he walked out on, and Ricky pursues him throughout the film to collect in more than money.
-When Ricky’s bad karma finally catches up with him, its one of the film’s most satisfying moments.
-Can I have extra corn with that please?
+When Ricky’s lousy karma finally catches up with him, it’s one of the movie’s most satisfying moments.
+Can I have extra corn with that, please?

-Of course the real hero of this film is Atom, an antiquated sparring-model robot, that Max literally stumbles upon in a junkyard.
-Atom’s design works well in the film, in the world of robot boxing he occupies, his simple appearance makes him seem almost handsome compared to the other robot freaks that appear in the film.
+Of course, the real hero of this film is Atom, an antiquated sparring-model robot, that Max stumbles upon in a junkyard.
+Atom’s design works well in the movie, in the world of robot boxing he occupies, his generic near human appearance makes him seem almost handsome compared to the other robot freaks that appear in the film.

 Atom turns out to be the miracle it takes to fix all of Charlie’s problems, his sagging self-esteem, his relationship with his estranged son, his downward spiral in life, cures him of cancer and everything else.
 Atom is the movie’s magic negro in robot form.

-The film’s robots are also a big part of what makes this film delightful, and fun.
-Partly created by CGI, and part animatronic stop-motion, the results are truly, and amazingly marvelous.
-Robot characters like Noisy Boy, Midas, Twin Cities, and Zeus, parade through the movie and are a big part of what makes it enjoyable.
-It makes me wonder why there aren’t more robot sports movies being made.
+The film’s robots are also a big part of what makes this movie delightful, and fun.
+Partly created by CGI, and part animatronic stop-motion, the results are genuinely, and amazingly marvelous.
+Robot characters like Noisy Boy, Midas, Twin Cities, and Zeus, parade through the movie and are a big part of what makes it enjoyable and fun.
+It makes me wonder why there aren’t more robot sports movies produced.
 Their colorful and unique appearances have an appeal similar to that of professional wrestling, only better, and more science fiction-y.